opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 That's it!
 The `ListIndexTool` and the `SearchIndexTool` are ready to be used my the MCP Server.

-#### Important Endpoints
+**Important Endpoints**

-* MCP server base endpoint: `/_plugins/_ml/mcp`
+* MCP server base url: `/_plugins/_ml/mcp`
 * Message endpoint used internally by the MCP Client: `/_plugins/_ml/mcp/sse/message?sessionId=...`

 Note: For Python MCP Clients, use this URL to establish the connection: `/_plugins/_ml/mcp/sse?append_to_base_url=true`

 #### Available tools:

 OpenSearch provides a comprehensive suite of tools that can be registered with OpenSearch MCP server.
 You can find the list of supported tools [here](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/tools/index/).
-To make them compatible with MCP, wrap all the input schema properties of a tool inside the "input" field like above.

 #### Authentication: